 When you are certain that you have gone far enough, remove the blank from the machine and clean it thoroughly of grit particles using plenty of water and dish-washing liquid.
 The central mirror must then be separated from the rest.
 The melting point of Araldite is rather higher than a domestic oven, mine at least, can achieve (another reason to use shellac).
 You will have to place it on top of a layer of sand or brass turnings on a metal tray and heat the underside of the tray until you see the glue beginning to bubble, smoke and melt.
 Then slide the components apart and allow them to cool.

 You can discard all except the circular mirror, which now needs to have residual Araldite removed.
 This is easily done by placing the mirror face down in a shallow dish of acetone which you cover and leave alone for half an hour, when it will be found easy to separate the glue from the glass with the aid of a safety razor blade.
+Update: If you use shellac, it chips off very easily when cold and can be cleaned up with alcohol.
 The edges can be bevelled with a few strokes of a wetted diamond lap held in the hand.
 I have explained how to remove paint and silvering from half of the mirror and how to paint the back in the previous post in this category.
 Figure 3 shows the mirror blank before grinding and the end result, which now resides in one of Mr C Plath’s sextants.